frejur/stroustrup-ppp-drills/Chapter 5/ch05_review.md

     return 0;
 }

 /* Logic errors - AKA semantic errors.
-The code is not doing what was expected. */ float f = 5/9;      // integer division: equals 0 not 0.555556 char e = "1\t2"[3]; // '\t' counts as one character,
+The code is not doing what is expected. */ float f = 5/9;      // integer division: equals 0 not 0.555556 char e = "1\t2"[3]; // '\t' counts as one character,
                     // an index of 3 is out of bounds = undefined behaviour